Massive Color-Kinematics Duality and Double-Copy for Kaluza-Klein Scattering Amplitudes: Introduction

-whose right-hand side has the kinematic numerators $\{\NN_j^{}(\lam_k^{}),\,\NN_j^{}(\lam'_k)\}$ from the corresponding five-point massless graviton amplitudes.\ As an example, we consider a sample five-point scattering amplitude of the inelastic process $(2n,n)\ito (n,n,n)$, where all the external KK states are chosen to be $\ZZ\hsmx$ even.\ Thus, given the condition of the KK number conservation $\sum_{i=1}^5 \hsm\bn_i^{}\!=\!
+where we also make the replacements for products of the external-state polarizations and momenta $\hze^{}_i \!\cdot \hat{p}_j \!=\zeta^{}_i\hsm\cdot\hsm p_j$ and $\hze^{}_i \cdot \hze^{}_j = \zeta^{}_i \cdot \zeta^{}_j\,$ according to Eq.\eqref{eq:sij-pol-shift}.\ On the right-hand side of Eq.\eqref{eq:5pt-Numerator}, the kinematic numerators $\{\NN_j^{}(\lam_k^{}),\,\NN_j^{}(\lam'_k)\}$ are given by the corresponding five-point massless gauge boson amplitudes.\ The kinematic numerators of the five-point massless gauge boson amplitudes were studied in many literatures\,\cite{BCJ:2019} and can be obtained by a number of methods, such as the direct Feynman diagram calculation, the CHY formula, and the low energy limit of open string amplitudes.\ To save space we will not list all the explicit formulas of these five-point massless numerators.\ As an example, we consider a sample five-point scattering amplitude of the inelastic process $(2n,n)\ito (n,n,n)$, where all the external KK states are chosen to be $\ZZ\hsmx$ even.\ Thus, given the condition of the KK number conservation $\sum_{i=1}^5 \hsm\bn_i^{}\!=\!
 0\hs$ for each KK sub-amplitude, we find the following allowed sub-amplitudes with their external KK gauge bosons (gravitons) having the KK-numbers:

 where for convenience we assign the external state-1 to have the KK number $+2n\hs$.\ For instance, we can explicitly construct the KK longitudinal graviton scattering amplitude with the external KK-number combination $\{+2n,+n,-n,-n,-n\}$: \\[-6mm]